 User crontabs are managed with the command crontab.

 System crontabs are managed by editing the file /etc/crontab.
 By default this file contains 4 entries which periodically executes all executable files in the directories /etc/cron.hourly, /etc/cron.daily, /etc/cron.weekly, and /etc/cron.monthly.
-A 5th entry exists which calls the Multi Router Traphic Grapher, which we do not need.
 The file /etc/crontab is edited to contain the following lines:

 SHELL=/bin/bash PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin MAILTO=root HOME=/root 0 * * * * root run-parts /etc/cron.hourly 10 0 * * * root run-parts /etc/cron.daily 20 0 * * 0 root run-parts /etc/cron.weekly 30 0 1 * * root run-parts /etc/cron.monthly